pvogel2/famtree/readme.txt

 == Description ==

 The plugin provides the FamTree Block showing configured family trees.
-The visualization is setup in a virtual 3d scene usign threejs and can be navigated by mouse or keyboard.
-Selecting a tree node (a person of the family tree) provides access to meta information of this person if configured.
+The visualization is setup in a virtual 3d scene using threejs and can be navigated by mouse or keyboard.
+Selecting a tree node (a person of the family tree) provides access to meta information for this person if configured.

 One block can be configured to visualize the configured family of a founder, this can be switched on run time if configured in the block settings.

 Multiple families are supported and can be configured on the famtree options page.

-The block itself does not support access restricitons, this can be achieved by using one of the several available WP plugins.
+The block itself does not support access restrictions, this can be achieved by using one of the several available WP plugins.

 The plugin creates a dedicated WP role named 'famtree' with custom capabilities to read and write stored family trees.